NicAtak/Terraform-Projects/README.md

 Using a new new file with ".tfvars " I was able to add in one variable that the main.tf file could pull from.

-## Multi-Variables
+## Multi-Variables-Strings

-Added one variable that consisted of a list of strings, giving specs for two subnests in the main.tf
+Added one variable that consisted of a list of strings, to congif two subnets

+## Two Variables-Objects

+Created a variable using one object with two properties to configure two subnets